drbean/edit/tsailin/2019APBR_english_proofing.md

 changes in the market (Day 2006; Carayannis, Sindakis, and Walter 2015;
 Foss and Saebi 2016).

-After confirming the differentiated configuration of innovation practices under OEM, ODM, and OBM models, this study also finds the reconfiguration in the transition is the critical threshold to upgrade the business models.
-Before the upgrade of OEM firms, we find a positive change in organizational management but no significant changes in their business activities compared to other OEM firms who have no intention to change the business model.
-Many prior scholars indicate organizational changes would influence the development of new capabilities and partnership in business model innovation, and the upgrade of OEM firms face a radical change to promote innovation practices for catching more valued works in contract manufacturing.
-In other words, OEM firms need to overcome the barriers of organizational inertia associated with the old business model when they prepare to transit the upgraded business model (Carayannis, Sindakis, and Walter 2015; Jacobides, MacDuffie, and Tae 2016; Bijarboneh 2015).
-However, we do not find apparent changes when ODM firms prepare to upgrade to the OBM model, and it only indicates a significant reduction in process innovation for manufacturing.
-In other words, ODM firms may concentrate on the necessary process innovation to core products in branding development.
+After confirming the existence of a differentiated structure of innovation practice under the OEM, ODM, and OBM models, this study also finds reconfiguration before and after the transition to be a threshold critical for the upgrade of the business model.
+In OEM firms about to undergo an upgrade, we find a positive change in organizational management but no significant changes in their business activities compared to other OEM firms who have no intention to change their business model.
+Many prior scholars indicate organizational changes will influence the development of new capabilities and partnerships in business model innovation, and the upgrade of OEM firms represents a radical change requiring the promotion of innovation practices to catch more valued contract manufacturing work.
+In other words, OEM firms need to overcome the barriers of organizational inertia associated with the old business model when they prepare to move to the new business model (Carayannis, Sindakis, and Walter 2015; Jacobides, MacDuffie, and Tae 2016; Bijarboneh 2015).
+However, we do not find apparent change when ODM firms prepare to upgrade to the OBM model, except for a significant reduction in manufacturing process innovation.
+In other words, ODM firms may move on from concentration on the necessary process innovation for core products to concentration on branding development.

 Furthermore, this paper compares the configuration of innovation practices between new entrants and incumbent firms in the business model